antoninhrlt/linbra/README.md

 # linbra
-Easily do linear algebra in game development, graphics and other sort of calculations using vectors and matrices.
+Easily do linear algebra in game development, graphics and other sorts of calculations using vectors and matrices.

+## Note
+This project is under development.